umbraco/UmbracoDocs/Umbraco-Cloud/Upgrades/Migrating-from-7-to-8/index.md

 :::note
 Please be aware that this is **only a content migration**.

-The database will be migrated.
-Upgrading view files and custom code and implementation is a manual process.
-In [Step 3](#Step-3-setup-custom-code-for-umbraco-8) of this guide, it will be explained in more details.
+The database will be migrated, but upgrading view files and custom code and implementation is a manual process.

+See [Step 3](#Step-3-setup-custom-code-for-umbraco-8) of this guide, for more detail on this.
 :::

 ## Step 2: Files migration